 Members of the Supervisory Board receive an attendance fee amounting to EUR 1,000.00 for each meeting of the Supervisory Board or its committees that they have attended.
-The Company reimburses value-added tax payable on remuneration and expenses b The Share Matching Plan relates to the non-cash benefit arising from the inflow of the matching shares, with the corresponding personal investment having been made in 2014 or 2015.
+The Company reimburses value-added tax payable on remuneration and expenses.